 - Thread the transducer cable through the fairing (if used).

 - Apply a 1/16" thick layer of marine sealant (3M 4200 or Sikaflex 291 are popular choices) to the surface of the transducer that will contact the hull/fairing and up the stem.
 The sealant must extend 1/4" higher than the combined thickness of the hull, fairing and backing block (if used), and the hull nut.
 This will ensure there is marine sealant in the threads to seal the hull and hold the hull nut securely in place.
-Stainless steel transducer/stem in a metal hull: slide the isolation sleeve over the bedded transducer stem as far down as possible (see Figure 2).
+For a stainless steel transducer installed into a metal hull, slide the isolation sleeve over the bedded transducer stem as far down as possible (see Figure 3).
 Apply a 1/16" thick layer of the marine sealant to the outside of the sleeve.

-- Standard Fairing: Seat the transducer firmly in/against the fairing with a pushing twisting motion.
+- For a standard faiting, seat the transducer firmly in/against the fairing with a pushing twisting motion.
 Be sure the button on the fairing mates with the recess in the transducer housing.

 - Remove any excess marine sealant on the outside of the hull and fairing to ensure smooth water flow under the transducer.

-If the sensor came with a connector, do not remove it to ease cable routing.
+If the transducer includes a connector, do not remove it to ease cable routing.
 If the cable must be cut and spliced, use Airmar’s splash-proof Junction Box (33-035, available by Special Order) and follow the instructions supplied.
 Removing the waterproof connector or cutting the cable, except when using a watertight junction box, will void the sensor’s warranty.